Judit Polgár

 On 13 August 2014, she announced her retirement from competitive chess.
 In June 2015, Polgár was elected as the new captain and head coach of the Hungarian national men's team.
 On 20 August 2015, she received Hungary's highest decoration, the Grand Cross of the Order of Saint Stephen of Hungary.
 In 2021, Polgár was inducted into the World Chess Hall of Fame.
+In September 2024, Judit Polgar was awarded the FIDE100 Award as the best female player, recognized as the world's top chess competitor in her time.
+The award is given to a player who has contributed to the development of chess both through play and promotion of the game, who has set a good example to other players and, preferably, who has gained recognition beyond the chess world.

 Early life

-Polgár was born on 23 July 1976 in Budapest, to a Hungarian-Jewish family.
+Polgár was born on 23 July 1976 in Budapest to a Jewish-Hungarian family.
 Polgár and her two older sisters, Grandmaster Susan and International Master Sofia, were part of an educational experiment carried out by their father, László Polgár, in an attempt to prove that children could make exceptional achievements if trained in a specialist subject from a very early age.
 "Geniuses are made, not born," was László's thesis.
 He and his wife Klára educated their three daughters at home, with chess as the specialist subject.
 László also taught his three daughters the international language Esperanto.
 They received resistance from Hungarian authorities as home-schooling was not a "socialist" approach.
 They also received criticism at the time from some Western commentators for depriving the sisters of a normal childhood.

 Traditionally, chess had been a male-dominated activity, and women were often seen as weaker players, thus advancing the idea of a Women's World Champion.
 However, from the beginning, László was against the idea that his daughters had to participate in female-only events.
 "Women are able to achieve results similar, in fields of intellectual activities, to that of men," he wrote.
 "Chess is a form of intellectual activity, so this applies to chess.
 Accordingly, we reject any kind of discrimination in this respect."
 This put the Polgárs in conflict with the Hungarian Chess Federation of the day, whose policy was for women to play in women-only tournaments.
-Polgár's older sister, Susan, first fought the bureaucracy by playing in men's tournaments and refusing to play in women's tournaments.
-In 1985, when she was a 15-year-old International Master, Susan said that it was due to this conflict that she had not been awarded the Grandmaster title despite having made the norm eleven times.